100+ Best Things to do in LA | The Ultimate Bucket List

 Drum Circle in Venice Beach

 As I mentioned above, Venice Beach is all about that alternative lifestyle in LA.
-I can't think of a better activity that exemplifies that than a good old fashioned drum circle.
+I can’t think of a better activity that exemplifies this than a good old fashioned drum circle.
 And the one in Venice Beach can get huge and last for hours.

 If you want to lean into your musical side for the afternoon, head over to Venice Beach on Saturday or Sunday and follow the beat of the drums to find the circle.
 The drum circle usually happens from noon and lasts well after sunset with plenty of dancing and percussion for hours on end.